sentot/BT-Analyser/readme.txt

 ----- Loading -----

-After the prototype has been compiled (compilation need only be performed once), the prototype can be run.
+After BT Analyser has been compiled (compilation need only be performed once), BT Analyser can be run.
 At the ANSI Common Lisp prompt, enter the following:

   (load "load-all.lisp")